-Thus, we see that there are two generalized edge loads at $s=L$, namely, the axial tension $\widetilde{\N} \cdot \R_{s}$ and the active moment $M^{\alpha}$, and one at $s=0$, with the same expression it had in the channel case.
-We prescribe them to vanish because, just like in previous section, we suppose that no external edge force is doing work on the system.
+Thus, there are two generalized edge loads at $s=L$, namely, the axial tension $\N\cdot \R_{s}$ and the bending moment $M$, and one at $s=0$, with the same expression it had in the channel case.
+We set the generalized loads equal to zero because, just like in the previous section, we suppose that no external edge force is doing work on the system.

 Alongside with the boundary conditions coming from the vanishing of the generalized edge loads, the system must be complemented with equations (\ref{EB}) and (\ref{nonhol}).